lquatrin/i3d21/assignment_6.md

 ![Loss Functions](imgs/a6/p_mug_losses_2.png)

 Since the chamfer distance is used to approximate the target mesh, we think that there is a possibility of getting the wrong samples to compute the distance, which cause the mesh to diverge from what we expect.
-We tried a last experiiment using only the chamfer distance to check the resulting predicted mesh only considering a point cloud.
+We tried a last experiment using only the chamfer distance to check the resulting predicted mesh only considering a point cloud.

 ADD IMAGE